 Thursday, November 5, 2015

 The South African built environment landscape has 2 very clear systems that operate completely separately from each other.
 This does have a much broader impact socially and culturally, however that is a much more complex subject.
-This small essay is to try focus on the domestic built environment here in SA.
-To desperately try and create some perspective and dialogue to allow some much needed level headed reasoning & change to prevail.
+A deep subject im not really qualified or experienced to comment on.

 the two built environments are